Riverlance/objecthandler/README.md

 * Devices: Mouse, Keyboard, Joystick (including more than one at the same time; e.g., mouse + keyboard, or joystick 1 + joystick 2 + keyboard, ...)
 * Smooth sensibility (SDL pollEvents and pumpEvents)
 * Sensibility for mouse, keyboard and joystick
-* Theme (dark by default, or light)
+* View modes: fill (textured) by default, line (wireframe) or point (vertices)
+* Themes: dark by default or light

 ##### Advanced

 * Working with Release x64, Release x86, Debug x64, Debug x86
-* Debug opens a console window with util informations for debugging
+* Debug opens a console window with util informations for debugging, including meshes/triangles/vertices count, action logs, and so on
 * Code working with warning level 4

 ---